oliverhu/llvm-pass-skeleton/README.md

 - Building LLVM from source
 - Building a trivial out-of-source LLVM pass.

-We will be building LLVM v`7.0.0` which is the latest as of this writing.
+We will be building LLVM v`9.0.0`.
 We assume that you have a working compiler toolchain (GCC or LLVM) and that CMake is installed (minimum version 3.4).

 ## Compiling LLVM ##